franciswk/Python-Experiments/README.md

 __________________________________________________________________________________________________________________________________________________________________

 ## Plan
-Future pland for this repository include adding a sample data file  and a [Jupyter](http://localhost:8888/notebooks/OneDrive%20-%20Mississippi%20State%20University/Untitled.ipynb) notebook that will interact with the file.
+Future plan for this repository include adding a sample data file  and a [Jupyter](http://localhost:8888/notebooks/OneDrive%20-%20Mississippi%20State%20University/Untitled.ipynb) notebook that will interact with the file.

 ## About Me
 I am Francis W. K, and I work at MSU. **Data Science** is becoming one of my passions.